 They’ve got a great perspective on a lot of stroke survivors from my podcast, but they don’t have a lot of different versions of caregiver stories.
-And that’s what I like about the fact that you’re doing this with Deb, especially giving two sides of the story in one book that’s amazing.
+And that’s what I like about the fact that you’re doing this with Deb, especially giving two sides of the story in one amazing book.

 Bill Gasiamis 47:51

-Deb is somebody who really really impressed me because of her background also in academia.
-But because more so because she was such a reclusive kind of character.
+Deb is somebody who impressed me because of her background in academia.
+But more so because she was such a reclusive kind of character.
 And then found that in fact, she was able to be more involved in social aspects of life because of the stroke for some reason.

 Bill Gasiamis 48:22

-And it made her more empathetic and made her more able to understand what other people were going through made her a better teacher it made her a better mom a better a better human all around and she sees it as being a real positive aspect of what happened in her head.
+It made her more empathetic and made her more able to understand what other people were going through made her a better teacher it made her a better mom and a better better human all around and she sees it as being a real positive aspect of what happened in her head.